randruc/Lazuli/doc/MemoryLayout.md

     +----------------+

-## User tasks memory

-User tasks share their .text, .bss and .data section with other tasks and the kernel as they are all fixed in size and can be determined at compile time.
-Dynamic regions of user tasks include heap and stack.
+## Allocating user tasks

+The allocation of new user tasks is done in the function Lz_Scheduler_RegisterTask().
-When launching a task the kernel must therefore allocate into its own heap a memory region that will contain both the heap and the stack for the user task.
+When registering a new user task the kernel must allocate enough space to contain the `Task` object that represents a task.
+The kernel then allocates enough space for the task's stack.
-The kernel needs to allocate sufficient memory in prevision to the usage of dynamic memory allocation and stack by the user task.
+The reserved space for a task's stack is fixed in size, so a user task cannot grow its stack bigger than the size asked when registering.